poopaou/orm/README.md

 # BASIC-ORM
-Beta Android database helper using Annotation processor and Sqlite database.
+**Beta** Android database helper using Annotation processor and Sqlite database.

 Orm does not behave like 'traditional' orm libraries.
-Entities are not binned to any "session" or something like this.
-Entities are simple java objects and can behave exactly like you expect to.
+Entities are not attached to any kind of 'state' or 'session', they're just simples java objects and can behave exactly like you expect.

-Manage CRUD operation as simple as you can and leave Basic-orm generate for you all the boring and error prone code.
+Perform create/read/update/delete operation as simple as you can and leave Basic-orm generate all the boring and error prone code.

+Basic-Orm main goal is to be simple and fast : no invasive code or reflection, just compile time generated code and sql.
-It also provide some db optimisations like using prepared statements, caching, Hibernate Criteria like querying, and version control.
+It also comes with some db optimisations like prepared statements, caching, Hibernate Criteria like querying, and version control.

 ## Usage

-Annotate your class with `@Entity` than define class properties with `@Column`.
+Begin by Annotate your class with `@Entity` than define properties with `@Column`.
-Orm handles query, insert, update and delete and schema generation.

 ###Entity example :
 ```